First you need to set 2 goals when you start with the guitar: * The

 chords (fast and effective)

-* The rhythm (playing rhythmics)TO HARN
+* The rhythm (playing rhythmics)

-The role in this step is that he follows your metronome, your rhythm box.. whatever, he has to beat time.This may seem useless, but beating the measure is very important and crucial if you want to play in rhythm.It may also seem easy to you but it''s a blow to take, it''s not as obvious as it looks, so you have to think about training well.
+The role in this step is that he follows your metronome, your rhythm box... whatever, he has to beat the time.This may seem useless to you, but beating the measure is very important and crucial if you want to play in rhythm.It may also seem easy but it''s a blow to take, it''s not as obvious as that in the air, so you have to think about training well.

-You have to nod your head and in the same movement, the bust, to mark the tempo.And it''s only now that you''re gonna use your brain side to count to four.Then why are you gonna ask me?
-Because 99% of what we play is cut to 4 times.I just gave you the three pillars of the rhythm.
+You must nod your head and in the same movement, the bust, to mark the tempo.And it''s only now that you''re going to have your brain intervene to count to four.Then why are you four gonna ask me?
+Because 99% of what we play is cut in a 4-stroke position.I just gave you the three pillars of rhythm.

 The physical involvement we have just talked about also helps to transmit energy (to you as to others), apart from the fact that it is also nicer visually, so your game will be more communicative than if you remain static.